How to Raise Venture Capital: 6 Tips to Fund Your Startup

 - Pull in £100K to £250K per month in revenue

-- Attract investors from traditional venture capital firms, but angel investors or equity crowdfunders can also invest in Series A
+- Attract investors from traditional VC firms (but angel investors or equity crowdfunders can also invest in Series A)

 Acquiring Series A funding is incredibly difficult because companies are taking a big risk of investing before you’ve fully proven your business model.